hashicorp/terraform/website/docs/backends/types/remote.html.md

  11. workspace

 ### Workspaces
 To work with remote workspaces we need either a name or a prefix.
-You will get a configuration error when neither or both options are configured.
+Exactly one of these is required.
+Providing both or neither will result in a configuration error.

 #### Name
-When a name is provided, that name is used to make a one-to-one mapping between your local “default” workspace and a named remote workspace.
-This option assumes you are not using workspaces when working with TF, so it will act as a backend that does not support names states.
+When a name is provided, that name is used to make a one-to-one mapping between the local “default” workspace and a named remote workspace.
+This option assumes you are not using Terraform workspaces, so it will act as a backend that does not support named states.

 #### Prefix
-When a prefix is provided it will be used to filter and map workspaces that can be used with a single configuration.
+When a prefix is provided, it will be used to filter and map workspaces that can be used with a single configuration.
 This allows you to dynamically filter and map all remote workspaces with a matching prefix.